uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 Since one project can have multiple tasks, we now have a many-to-many relationship.

 The way to model this in SQL is by using a **junction table** (also called an associative table).
-This table maps the two tables together.
+A junction table is a table whose sole purpose is to create a many-to-many relationship between two other tables.

 Consider the following `task` table: